GrungeElFz/Astro_Personal.Site/src/content/blog/post4.md

 ## Assistant on Mixed Reality

-With Meta AI seamlessly integrated into Orion, you'll have a smart assistant that understands your environment and layers helpful visualizations on top of your physical world.
+With Meta AI seamlessly integrated, Orion becomes more than just AR glasses – it's a smart assistant that understands your surroundings and enhances them with helpful digital overlays.

-Imagine walking into your kitchen and asking for a creative recipe based on the ingredients you already have on hand.
-Orion will then overlay suggestions and instructions right onto your countertops, transforming cooking into an interactive experience.
+Need a recipe idea?
+Ask Orion, and watch as suggestions and instructions based of what you already have in the kitchen appear right on your kitchen counter, turning your everyday cooking into a culinary adventure.

 <div class="relative overflow-hidden">
   <Image